Electric bikes (e-bikes)

 E-bikes typically use lithium-ion batteries which can pose a fire risk, particularly if they are improperly used, stored, charged, or manufactured.

 You should purchase devices, batteries and chargers from reputable suppliers and always follow the manufacturer’s directions.
+Look for compliance with standards including AS/NZS 3820, UL2849 or EN15194 and the Regulatory Compliance Mark.

 Improper charging is one of the leading causes of lithium-ion battery fires.
 To reduce the risks of a battery fire: